thenewobjective/thenewobjective.github.io/_posts/social-issues/2010-11-16-a-powerful-alternative.md

 hydroelectric power is nearly a viable alternative to coal if not for its reliance upon moving water sources to function, which are limited to geographic region.

+## Thorium Reactors

 Can nothing steal the crown of productive capacity from coal plants?
 The power of the atom may hold the key.
 Nuclear power plants use the concept of nuclear fission (splitting atoms) to heat water to power an electric turbine like other methods.
 Traditional nuclear power plants based on Uranium can generate an amazing amount of electricity.
 The Grand Gulf nuclear reactor located in Mississippi generates approximately 9.4TW of electricity annually[^10].
 This is equivalent to three average coal plants.
-Unfortunately, the cost of this reactor is a bit more than the cost of three coal plants with a price tag of $6.3 billion vs the coal plant's cost of $2.3 billion[^10]. lso, with the scarcity of Uranium and the ever-present concern over the creation of weapons, most people are weary of this technology.
-So, what is the alternative?
+Unfortunately, the cost of this reactor is a bit more than the cost of three coal plants with a price tag of $6.3 billion vs the coal plant's cost of $2.3 billion[^10].
+With the scarcity of Uranium and the ever-present concern over the creation of weapons, most people are weary of this technology.
+What is the alternative?
 What is an affordable power solution that is not a slave to the geographic location or resources, produces little or no pollution, does not have a devastating environmental impact, and can provide for the power needs of today and tomorrow?
 Surprisingly, it is not some prototype technology, nor something completely different than what one may be used to.
 The answer is to switch from a Uranium